 Finding the right place to live is an important part of college life and there are a number of different options available for students who move away from home including:

 - Student on campus accommodation and student specific accommodation near colleges

 - Renting a property from a private landlord

 - Renting a room in the owners house (often referred to as digs)*

 The Union of Students in Ireland has re-launched its website homes.usi.ie, a room rental registration website for students looking for accommodation and for landlords who can lease vacant rooms to students during the college term tax-free up to the value of €14,000 annually through the rent a room relief.
 Click here for more information.

 *It is important to note that in digs this is a licence arrangement and the normal landlord and tenant laws do not apply only what is agreed between the parties.

-Finding accommodation is difficult so you should start looking as soon as possible but most importantly do not rush out and take the first place available.
-There are a number of points you should keep in mind before you rent.
-Download our Top Tips for Students document which tells you what you need to know.
+Finding accommodation is difficult.
+You should start looking as soon as possible but more importantly do not rush out and take the first place available.
+There are several points you should keep in mind before you rent, download our Top Tips for Students document which tells you what you need to know.